 The CDC (Centers of Disease Control) reported,” about 2.87 million TBI-related emergency department (ED) visits, hospitalizations, and deaths occurred in the United States, including over 837,000 of these health events among children.”
 They further identified that,” TBI is a contributing factor to a third (30%) of all injury-related deaths in the United States.”

-Our 2019 event theme was provided by a support group member.
+Our general goal was provided by a support group member.

 "We are here to give hope to others." — Angela Armstrong